kylpo/notes/Static-vs-Dynamic-Trends.md

 # CDN
 - is essentially a way of serving static files

+# Static Sites
+- what's old is new again

 Prepack, like Svelte, compiles away

 css-in-js needs static queries and ahead-of-time optimization, too.
 Just like the recent Relay release.